nicrivers/trees-energy/README.md

 3. Execute the code "code/Master_script"

 Note that the Mendeley data is a non-confidential version of the original data.
 Addresses have been removed and tree canopy data has been rounded to preserve anonymity.
+As a result, statistical results may not exactly replicate the results in the paper.
 Geographic information has been jittered to preserve anonymity.